 We come to you and educate your members, residence or congregation on all the workings of the fire department.
 Majority of our public education programs are included in this one seminar.
 Our seminar can be for a group in attendance as small as 6 and has been as large as 100.
 One of our fire engines will be brought to the seminar for a tour.
 Not only do we come to you with all of our public education resources but, we come to you to prepare for hurricanes.
-Hurricane hang tags can be issued on site at your seminar.
+Hurricane stickers can be issued on site at your seminar.

 We are proud to announce that we are now implementing a Pet Locator program within our community.
 Pet Locators are decals designed for fire personnel in the case of a fire to alert them that an animal might be trapped inside.
 The sticker can be easily installed on a window or front door of your residence.

 A small group of 4-8 people will learn about types, safety, and use of fire extinguishers.
 They will also have the opportunity to use a training extinguisher on a controlled fire.
 Call Inspector Urich at Station 1 Monday-Friday from 8 a.m. to 4 p.m. to schedule a training.